ArcanaFramework/pydra2app/docs/source/data_model.rst

 created in the :ref:`Stores` Section, would be ``xnat-central//MYXNATPROJECT``.

-Alternatively, dataset objects can be created directly via the Python API using the :meth:`.DataStore.dataset` method.
+Alternatively, dataset objects can be created directly via the Python API using the :meth:`.Store.dataset` method.
 For example, to define a new dataset corresponding to *MYXNATPROJECT*

 .. code-block:: python